Hello, my dear colleagues! Welcome to this post about the pronunciation of the consonants /z/ & /s/, which will be done in the form of a debate!

 Pronunciation Objectives: The words are the same as above + the words students brainstorm, consonants /z/ and /s/ discrimination.

-This lesson is created for my adolescent and adult online students which come from Brazil, Mexico, Span.
+This lesson is created for my adolescent and adult online students from Brazil, Mexico, Span.
 Some of them are immigrants living in Arizona, U.S.A.
-The agree or disagree discussion part is something that can be useful in the time of COVID19, and we mentioned fake news many times before.
+The agree or disagree discussion part can be useful in the time of COVID19, and we mentioned fake news many times before.
 Also, Spanish speakers of English often have problems distinguishing between the sounds /z/ and /s/, and why I selected this lesson.